vladborovtsov/OpenAICodexInDocker/README.md

+# ⚠️ ARCHIVED REPOSITORY ⚠️
+This repository is archived and has been moved to: **https://github.com/vladborovtsov/ai-cli-in-docker**

+---

 ## OpenAI Codex in Docker

 Run the OpenAI Codex CLI inside Docker to keep your host clean while persisting CLI auth/config on your machine.
 Targets the OpenAI Codex project: https://github.com/openai/codex.